bazelbuild/bazel-blog/_posts/2019-09-19-ijwb-reverse-engineering-sync.md

 Running a sync generates a `.ijwb` directory in the project root.
-While users don’t typically need to know about the contents of this directory, exploring these files will help us understand how the plugin works.
+While users don’t typically need to know about the contents of this directory, exploring these files help us understand how the plugin works.

+Next, we explore the sync process' logs and understand what is happening behind the scenes.

+Finally, we connect the dots between the logs and the generated files to crystalize our understanding.

 Let's dive in!